Home > HWY 14/Main Street Improvements

 How?

-The first improvement is planned for late summer 2023 and is funded by the Highway Safety Improvement Program (HSIP).
-It involves sections of Main Street outside of downtown, from Brendel Lane to Highway 56 and South Street to Rusk Avenue.
-The second improvement, planned for 2024, is funded by the Transportations Alternatives Program (TAP) and involves the sections of Main Street in the downtown, from Hwy 56 to South Street.
+The first improvement completed in late 2023 was funded by the Highway Safety Improvement Program (HSIP).
+It involved sections of Main Street outside of downtown, from Brendel Lane to Highway 56 and South Street to Rusk Avenue.
+The second improvement, planned for 2024, is funded by the Transportations Alternatives Program (TAP) and involves sections of Main Street in the downtown, from Hwy 56 to South Street.

 With these two projects combined, the City has received $935,000 in grant funding from the Wisconsin Department of Transportation.
 The City will be contributing the remaining $450,000 through tax increment district funds.